-UNIX-like platforms - Oracle discovery

-- 1. The tracker scans the file system for any oracle executables. - This scan honors the global settings for file system scans in the File Inventory section of the Inventory Settings page of the web interface, which may limit search paths or even disable file scanning entirely. - On success, this search returns the file path (\$ORACLE_HOME) and the executable ID.
+UNIX-like platforms - Oracle discovery Windows platforms - Oracle discovery The tracker scans the file system for any oracle executables.
+This scan honors the global settings for file system scans in the File Inventory section of the Inventory Settings page of the web interface, which may limit search paths or even disable file scanning entirely.
+1. The tracker looks for a registry entry under HKLM\ SOFTWARE\Wow6432Node\Oracle\ (or, on 32-bit systems, HKLM\SOFTWARE\Oracle\).

-Windows platforms - Oracle discovery

-The tracker looks for a registry entry under HKLM\ SOFTWARE\Wow6432Node\Oracle\ (or, on 32-bit systems, HKLM\SOFTWARE\Oracle\).
 On success, this returns the %ORACLE_HOME% path.

-- 2. The tracker looks for an oratab file (installed in either /etc or /var/opt/oracle during database installation).
+On success, this search returns the file path (\$ORACLE_HOME) and the executable ID.
+2. The tracker looks for an oratab file (installed in either /etc or /var/opt/oracle during database installation).
 On success, this provides the \$ORACLE_HOME path, the executable ID for the oracle executable, and the System ID (SID) for each database instance listed in the oratab file.
-(See also note below.) - 2.
-The tracker interrogates the Windows Service Control Manager.
-On success, this provides the %ORACLE_HOME% path, the System ID (SID) for the database instance running in that process, and the name of the related Oracle listener. - 3.
-The tracker examines process listings for matches to ora_smon.
+(See also note below.)
+2. The tracker interrogates the Windows Service Control Manager.
+On success, this provides the %ORACLE_HOME% path, the System ID (SID) for the database instance running in that process, and the name of the related Oracle listener.
+3. The tracker examines process listings for matches to ora_smon.
 On success, this provides the \$ORACLE_HOME path and/or the executable ID for the oracle executable, as well as the SID for the running database instance and the user account running it.
 (See also note below.)
+(No step 3 for Windows.)
 4. The tracker examines process listings for tnslsnr.
 On success, this provides the \$ORACLE_HOME path, the executable ID for the oracle executable, the name of the related Oracle listener, and the user account running the listener.
+(No step 4 for Windows.)